webpack/webpack.js.org/src/content/concepts/index.md

 ## Mode

-By setting the `mode` parameter to either `development` or `production`, you can enable webpack's built-in optimizations that correspond with the selected mode.
-If you would like to opt out of these optimizations, you may pass `none` instead.
+By setting the `mode` parameter to either `development`, `production` or `none`, you can enable webpack's built-in optimizations that correspond with the selected mode.

 ```javascript
 module.exports = {